developresearch/developresearch.github.io/_pages/assessment.md

 image: /assets/images/writing_header.jpg
 ---

-Holistically assessing an Office of Sponsored Programs presents a complex problem that requires the consideration of multiple performance indicators.
+Holistical assessment of the performance level at an Office of Sponsored Programs presents a complex challenge that requires the consideration of multiple performance indicators.
 Among these are:
 - Research activity
 - Service quality
 - Organizational culture